David Platt: 1994 World Cup qualifying

-In the summer, Platt travelled to America with England to take part in the 1993 U.S. Cup, which was supposed to give England crucial experience in American conditions.
+In the summer, Platt travelled to the United States with England to take part in the 1993 U.S. Cup, which was supposed to give England crucial experience in a hotter climate.
 Platt missed the "humiliating" 2–0 loss to the United States through injury.
 In the second game, he came off the bench to score with his first touch against Brazil, giving England the lead.
 The game ended 1–1.
-Platt scored in the final game against Germany, equalising via a well-worked passing move with Paul Ince that allowed Platt to tap into an empty net.
+Platt scored in the final game against Germany, equalising via a passing move with Paul Ince that allowed Platt to tap into an empty net.
 England lost 2–1.

 At the start of the next season England improved, with a 3–0 home win against Poland in which Platt played a part.
-With two games left, Norway had won the group, leaving England and the Dutch scrapping for second place.
-Level with the Dutch on points, England would have been satisfied with a draw, as long as they could record a big away win against San Marino.
-The game was played at a furious pace.
+With two games left, Norway had won the group, leaving England and the Dutch competing for second place in a head-to-head.
 Both sides had chances and Platt went close to scoring from a corner.
 With an hour gone, the score was 0–0.
 Andy Sinton played a through ball that allowed Platt a clear run on goal.
 Ronald Koeman fouled him just outside the area.
 The referee failed to send off Koeman.
 The Dutchman opened the scoring minutes later with a free-kick and England lost the game.
-England won in San Marino 7–1, without Platt scoring, but the team finished third in the group and were eliminated.
-Taylor was sacked.
-Platt had scored 7 of the 29 goals scored by England in the failed campaign.
+England won in San Marino 7–1, but the team finished third in the group and were eliminated.
+Graham Taylor was sacked.
+Platt had scored seven of the 29 goals scored by England in the failed campaign.